-First things first, those looking to invest in futures will need to decide which exchanges they would like to utilize.
-Below, we outline three of the most popular options in the world for trading copper futures.
+Those looking to invest in futures will need to decide which exchanges they would like to utilize.

 - Commodity Exchange: The COMEX, a member of the CME Group, offers exposure to a number of commodities with a focus on metals, including copper.
-The standard copper contract represents 25,000 pounds of the reddish-brown metal, while the mini-copper futures, intended for those with lower capital bases, are made up of 12,500 pounds of copper.
-One benefit to these contracts is that they trade Sunday-Friday between the hours of 6:00 p.m. and 5:15 p.m (CST), meaning that investors can make a play for approximately 23 hours every day (there is a 45 minute break period between each day).
+The standard copper contract represents 25,000 pounds of the metal, while the mini-copper futures, intended for those with lower capital bases, are made up of 12,500 pounds of copper.
+One benefit to these contracts is that they trade Sunday to Friday between the hours of 6:00 p.m. and 5:15 p.m (CST), meaning that investors can make a play for approximately 23 hours every day (there is a 45-minute break period between each day).

 - London Metal Exchange: The LME is also a big player for copper and is a good bet for those seeking to move beyond U.S. exposure.
 In fact, the copper contracts on the LME are the second most popular futures option available.
-Standard futures are representative of 25 tons, though there are also swaps and options available.
-Note that current contracts extend out to the end of 2015, giving investors a healthy timeline to tinker with [see also 13 Ways To Invest In Copper].
+Standard futures are representative of 25 tons, though there are also swaps and options available [see also 13 Ways To Invest In Copper].

 Common Copper Trading Strategies

 As far as futures contracts are concerned, playing copper is going to require a considerable amount of attention and should be left to only the most active of traders.
-Neglecting your position for even as long as an hour can have a dramatic effect on the outcome of your investment.
-Copper’s big prices drivers are the construction industry as well as the overall health of emerging markets, so keep a close eye on news concerning those.
-Finally, it is important to remember that as a primary trading instrument, developing trends in markets and how the majority of traders are behaving can also skew copper prices.
+Neglecting your position for even an hour can have a dramatic effect on the outcome of your investment.
+Copper’s big price drivers are the construction industry as well as the overall health of emerging markets, so keep a close eye on the news.
+Finally, it is important to remember that as a primary trading instrument, developing trends in markets, and how the majority of traders are behaving, can also skew copper prices.
 Remember, the trend is your friend [see also What Are Futures?
 The Ultimate Beginner’s Guide].

 For those who choose to shy away from actual futures contracts themselves, there are still options available for trading.
-Perhaps the best alternative to outright owning the contracts is to utilize the DJ-UBS Copper Total Return Sub-Index ETN (JJC).
-This ETN tracks front-month copper futures and trades an average of 79,000 times per day, ensuring liquidity.
-Note that even if this volume sounds shallow to you, ETNs can undergo the process of creation whereby new shares are put onto market, meaning that there will never be a liquidity issue.
-Over the trailing three year period, this fund has jumped more than 40%.
+Perhaps the best alternative to outright owning the contracts is to utilize the DJ-UBS Copper Total Return Sub-Index ETN (JJC), which tracks front-month copper futures.
+Note that even if JJC’s volume is low, ETNs can undergo the process of creation whereby new shares are put onto market, meaning that there will never be a liquidity issue.

 Further Resources and Reading